Broadcast2World Blog

 They post videos ranging from talks with industry experts to hosting short testimonial videos from satisfied users of Stripe.

-In one of their recent videos promoting the use of Stripe in New York City, they used this beautifully designed YouTube intro.
+In one of their recent videos promoting the use of Stripe in New York City, they used this stunning YouTube intro.

 The use of abstract geometric shapes and contrasting gradient elements in the background gives a very modern look to the intro.